Azure/ArtistAnywhere/README.md

 For each module, here is the recommended configuration and deployment process.

-1. Review and edit the config values in `config.auto.tfvars` as needed for your target deployment.
+1. Review and edit the config values in `config.\*.auto.tfvars` as needed for your target deployment.
    * For module `0 Global Foundation`,
        *  Review and edit the following config files.
            * `module/backend.config`